Festival of Lights Now Open at Riverforks Park

 A few improvements have been made to the World’s Largest Nutcracker for 2015.
 First, the 41 foot statue has been named Herr Woody Winterguard.
 Second, Herr Woody now has moving arms.
 Finally, the Nutcracker has been fitted with a video camera.
 The live video stream will be available during normal operating hours.
 Soon, Herr Woody Winterguard is expected to officially be recognized as the largest in the world by Guinness World Records.

 The Holiday Village will be open Thursday through Sunday nights during the Festival.
 With Santa Claus, a model train set, cookies, candies, warm cider and souvenirs for sale, the Holiday Village is a must see.
-Wagon rides are back Saturday and Sunday nights and the famous Chuck Wagon Dinner is being held November 29 and 30.
+Wagon rides are back Saturday and Sunday nights.

 You can also find the personal Facebook account of the World’s Largest Nutcracker and follow him on Twitter @KingNutcracker!